Canto VII – Westward

 to launch and flame the Torridge

-In their efforts to glimpse a brick
+in their efforts to glimpse a brick

 of the pale town on the water juncture –

-where they furnished seven ships to char
+where they furnished seven ships to singe

-the Spanish and endowed paunchy Brittania
+a beard and endowed paunchy Brittania

 with commerce and colonies and three